Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ## Criticisms - Proprietary Software
 <hr />

-- turning open-source software into proprietary software?
+Turning open-source software into proprietary software?

-- seeks to hide a power imbalance ironically behind the guise of "open source sustainability"
+Seeks to hide a power imbalance ironically behind the guise of "open source sustainability"

-- It's just not "open source"
+It's just not "open source"

 Note:
 - It really sucks when companies are using your work to make money for themselves.
 If a solution presents itself, it's tempting to jump at it.
 But the Commons Clause doesn't present a solution for supporting open-source software.
 It presents a framework for turning open-source software into proprietary software